-- Completed graduate application - Transcripts of all undergraduate and graduate work - Resumé of professional experience - Score reports from the Graduate Record Examination or Miller Analogies Test - Short essay (500-700 words) describing the relationship between the applicant's professional goals and the Ed.D. program - At least three positive letters of recommendation-including at least one each from a peer, a supervisor, and a college/ university faculty member.
+- Completed graduate application - Transcripts of all undergraduate and graduate work - Resumé of professional experience - Score reports from the Graduate Record Examination or Miller Analogies Test - A brief essay describing the relationship between the applicant's professional goals and their chosen Ed.D. program concentration area. - At least three letters of recommendation-including at least one each from a peer, a supervisor, and a college/university faculty member.